+II.
 Elimination of May 15 non-whiting midwater trawl season start date requirement and corresponding restrictions from fishing in RCAs:

-- For vessels participating in the EFP, the current May 15 midwater non-whiting season start date would be eliminated, and non-whiting midwater trawl fishing could commence upon implementation of the EFP (January 1, 2018) in all areas, unless otherwise specified in this EFP. - Restrictions on the use of midwater groundfish trawl gear within the RCAs would be lifted for EFP participants. - Restrictions on the use of groundfish bottom trawl gear within the RCAs would be lifted for EFP participants.
+- For vessels participating in the EFP, the current May 15 midwater non-whiting season start date would be eliminated, and non-whiting midwater trawl fishing could commence upon implementation of the EFP (January 1, 2018), unless otherwise specified in this EFP. - Restrictions on the use of midwater groundfish trawl gear within the RCAs (and shoreward of the RCA south of 40-10) would be lifted for EFP participants. - Restrictions on the use of groundfish bottom trawl gear within the RCAs would be lifted for EFP participants.